jhuggins/anti-racist-data/data/US-covid-cases-deaths-by-state-race/README.md

 ## Example Analysis

 This [python script](create-expected-versus-observed-deaths-plots.py) was used to compare the expected proportion of COVID deaths (based on the population) with the observed proportion of deaths.
 Each dot is a single state and the blue line is least squares linear regression fit and 95% confidence interval.
-The black dotted "`x = y`" is where we would expect states to fall if COVID were equally deadly to blacks and non-blacks.
+The black dotted line indicates where we would expect states to lie if COVID were equally deadly to blacks and non-blacks.

 ![Expected vs Observed Deaths (White)](expected-versus-observed-deaths-white.png)
 ![Expected vs Observed Deaths (Black)](expected-versus-observed-deaths-black.png)

 While further adjustments would be ideal (for example, to account for age composition effects), this data suggests COVID disproportionately affects the black community.
 However, it does not provide a causal explanation.

 ## Sources and Licenses